UchidaMizuki/tarchives/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a patch release to address the CRAN Package Check errors.
+* Now tests do not save Rplots.pdf under non-interactive R sessions.